Bear: Reproduction and development

 The mating system of bears has variously been described as a form of polygyny, promiscuity and serial monogamy.
 During the breeding season, males take notice of females in their vicinity and females become more tolerant of males.
 A male bear may visit a female continuously over a period of several days or weeks, depending on the species, to test her reproductive state.
 During this time period, males try to prevent rivals from interacting with their mate.
 Courtship may be brief, although in some Asian species, courting pairs may engage in wrestling, hugging, mock fighting and vocalizing.
 Ovulation is induced by mating, which can last up to 30 minutes depending on the species.

-Gestation typically lasts 6–9 months, including delayed implantation, and litter size numbers up to four cubs.
+Gestation typically lasts six to nine months, including delayed implantation, and litter size numbers up to four cubs.
 Giant pandas may give birth to twins but they can only suckle one young and the other is left to die.
 In northern living species, birth takes place during winter dormancy.
 Cubs are born blind and helpless with at most a thin layer of hair, relying on their mother for warmth.
 The milk of the female bear is rich in fat and antibodies and cubs may suckle for up to a year after they are born.
-By 2–3 months, cubs can follow their mother outside the den.
+By two to three months, cubs can follow their mother outside the den.
 They usually follow her on foot, but sloth bear cubs may ride on their mother's back.
 Male bears play no role in raising young.
 Infanticide, where an adult male kills the cubs of another, has been recorded in polar bears, brown bears and American black bears but not in other species.
 Males kill young to bring the female into estrus.
 Cubs may flee and the mother defends them even at the cost of her life.

 In some species, offspring may become independent around the next spring, though some may stay until the female successfully mates again.
-Bears reach sexual maturity shortly after they disperse; at around 3–6 years depending on the species.
+Bears reach sexual maturity shortly after they disperse; at around three to six years depending on the species.
 Male Alaskan brown bears and polar bears may continue to grow until they are 11 years old.
 Lifespan may also vary between species.
 The brown bear can live an average of 25 years.